 But if taking taking care of old parents is too difficult or you just don’t have the time or the support system to help you then I would encourage you to contact a geriatric care manager.
 They can review all the care options available in your community.

 These professionals can give you the information you need on how to care for elderly parents in their home.

 You can also contact your local Area Agency on Aging for information on who you can contact for specific services.

 It is up to you to objectively look at their situation, be realistic about the implications of what you find and take proactive steps to work with your loved one to ensure their wellbeing.Agingcare.com

 1. Make The House As Senior Friendly As Possible

-The first step, as their adult children, to taking care of your elderly loved ones is to do your best to prioritize their safety concerns first and work on a long term care plan to ensure that home safety is a priority.
+The first step, as their adult children, to taking care of parents in their old age is to do your best to prioritize their safety concerns first and work on a long term care plan to ensure that home safety is a priority.

 - the condition of the current house they live in

-- the specific physical / cognitive care needs of your elderly parent(s)
+- the specific physical and/or cognitive care needs of your elderly parent(s)